mascah/cookiecutter-turbo-django/docs/0-introduction/why-this-template-cited.rst

     "A set of modules with specific functionality, which can be independently developed and tested, while the entire application is deployed as a single unit."

-You get the operational simplicity of a single deployable unit with the organizational clarity of well-defined domain boundaries.
+You get the operational simplicity of a single deployable unit with the organizational clarity of well defined domain boundaries.
 When (and if) you need to extract services, you have clean seams to work with.

 What This Template Provides
 ---------------------------

-Production-Ready Foundation
+Production ready foundation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This template provides a production-ready Django + Turborepo monorepo with:
+This template provides a production ready Django + Turborepo monorepo with:

 - Django backend with sensible defaults
 - Modern frontend workspaces (React, Astro)
-- Docker-based development and deployment
+- Docker based development and deployment
 - CI/CD pipelines
 - Testing infrastructure
 - Observability (Sentry, logging)